 The other insurance company will select the physician you’re going to see, and that physician may tone down the severity of your injuries in their report to keep the insurance agency as a reliable customer.
 This doesn’t bode well for you, since their faulty report will mean less money to cover your bills.
 Consider making an appointment with your own physician before or on the same day as the CME.
 That way you’ll be able to compare your physician’s report to that of the insurance’s physician to see if they are similar.
 Bring a friend who can act as an eyewitness to the appointment in case the doctor is biased.
 Request a copy of the report when you leave.

 No one wants to be taken advantage of after a life-changing accident.
-Consider contacting a lawyer, like a car accident lawyer in Bywater, LA from Reddy Accident Law, to discuss your case can be the best way to get on the right track back to your old life.
+Consider contacting a lawyer to discuss your case can be the best way to get on the right track back to your old life.